wordofwarning/wordofwarning.org/current/2026-emergency/evening/index.md

 <hr>
 **Lowri Evans** · *The Smallest Thing in the World*

+*The Smallest Thing in the World* will see Lowri Evans thaw her last frozen embryo.
+Come and give her smallest ever creation the biggest send off and contemplate life and death in the same breath.
+A once in a lifetime show.
+Literally.

 *I am an artist based in Manchester, I make intimate art projects in unusual places with complete strangers.
 Art is my way of saying ‘sometimes I feel like this, do you?’*

 <a href="https://thelowri.com" target="_blank">thelowri.com</a> · Insta <a href="https://instagram.com/thelowri" target="_blank">@thelowri</a>